 The Newsom Administration is updating California's Climate Adaptation Strategy this year, as required by the Legislature.
 Our goal is to deliver a 2021 Strategy that outlines the state's key climate resilience priorities, includes specific and measurable steps, and serves as a framework for action across sectors and regions in California.
 For questions on this effort, please email the state’s coordination team (California Natural Resources Agency and the Governor’s Office of Planning and Research) at firstname.lastname@example.org.

-NEW: The draft 2021 California Climate Adaptation Strategy was released for public comment on October 18, 2021.
-Click on “Draft Strategy for Public Comment” below to access the draft, learn how to send comments, and check out opportunities to share feedback in regional workshops and tribal listening sessions.
-Comments are due November 17 - we look forward to hearing from you!
+NEW: The draft 2021 California Climate Adaptation Strategy was released for public comment on October 18 and closed on November 17.
+Click on “Draft Strategy for Public Comment” below to access the draft and to watch public comment workshops hosted as part of the public comment period.

 NEW: In October, the draft 2021 California Climate Adaptation Strategy was released for public comment.
 We welcome your input, which will help improve the final strategy that will be used to direct climate resilience efforts across state government!

-1. To kick off the public input phase, we are hosting a webinar on Friday, October 22 at 11AM to orient readers to the draft.
-You can listen in live or watch the video later – we will post a recording of the session on our website.
+1. To kick off the public input phase, we hosted a webinar on Friday, October 22 to orient readers to the draft.
+Click here to view the recording.

 In addition to welcoming comments in writing, we are organizing several opportunities to share feedback virtually.